Top 5 Mountain Biking Spots

 Winter may traditionally be the time to rug up and stay indoors, but outdoors in Hawke’s Bay beckons with mild temperatures, blue skies and wide-open spaces.
 If you’re a keen mountain biker – or even a beginner- we’ve got some good news: Hawke’s Bay has over 100 kilometres of tracks that’ll be sure to have your adrenaline flowing.

-You’ll find this redwood inspired mountain 26-hectare bike park on Fraser Street, located at the Southern edge of the township.
-Offering 7km of trails, riders can enjoy a mix of grade two, three and four trails – with further grade four and five trails to possibly come at a later date.
+Two years in the making, Hawke's Bay's newest mountain bike park is located on a 26-hectare site on the Southern edge of Wairoa township.
+The track incorporates 7km of trails and is loosely based on Rotorua's Whakarewarewa Red Woods Mountain Bike Park.
+Riders can enjoy a mix of grade two, three and four trails, with other grades four and five trails to come at a later date possibly.

 A walking track along an old logging route at the base of the Ruahine Forest Park is also open for mountain bikers.
 This is an intermediate-grade track with several sharp, steep climbs that are narrow in places and can be very muddy with deep ruts.
 Allow at least 45 mins to reach Ellis Hut and 30 minutes to return to the car park with the 17 km loop taking 2 - 3 hours. *You will need to cross the Makaroro River first.
 Expect wet feet.